1984 Detroit Tigers season: Pitching: Morris, Petry, Wilcox, Hernandez, Rozema, and Lopez

 Jack Morris was the leader of the Tigers pitching staff.
-He started the season with a no-hitter in April and was 10–1 before the end of May.
+He threw a no-hitter in April and was 10–1 before the end of May.
 He was selected for the 1984 All Star team, but finished the season 9–10 from June through September.
 He was 19–11 in the regular season with a 3.60 ERA.
 He won all three of his post-season starts, tossing two complete games and allowing only five earned runs in 25 innings (1.80 ERA).

 The team's #2 starter, Dan Petry, finished the year 18–8 with the 3rd best winning percentage (.692) in the American League.
 His 3.24 ERA in the regular season was the lowest among the Tiger starters.

 The team's #3 starter, Milt Wilcox, was 17–8 with a 4.00 ERA.
 Wilcox was 2–0 in the post-season, giving up only 1 run in 14 innings.
 He combined with the bullpen to shut out the Royals, 1–0, in the third and final game of the ALCS.

 Though Morris was the ace, the Tigers' MVP was Willie Hernández.
 The Tigers traded John Wockenfuss and Glenn Wilson to the Phillies in March for Hernández and Dave Bergman.
 Hernández appeared in a team record 80 games for the 1984 Tigers and was virtually untouchable.
 He allowed 96 hits and only 6 home runs while throwing an incredible 140 1/3 innings out of the bullpen, and finished the season with a stellar 1.92 ERA.
 His Adjusted ERA+ of 204 is one of the highest in Detroit Tigers history.
 With 32 saves and 68 games finished, Hernandez won the Cy Young Award and was voted the American League's Most Valuable Player.
 His 32 saves came in 33 opportunities, his only blown save coming in late September after the Tigers had already secured the AL East Division title.
 Hernandez saved three post-season games, including the series-clinching games in both the ALCS and World Series.

 The popular Aurelio López, known as "Señor Smoke", also had a strong season as the Tigers #2 relief pitcher.
 Lopez finished the season with 41 games finished, a record of 10–1 and a 2.94 ERA.
 He also saved 14 games while pitching 137 2/3 innings.
 Lopez earned a win in Game 2 of the ALCS, tossing three scoreless innings as the Tigers won in 11 innings.
 Almost lost in the World Series Game 5 hitting heroics of Kirk Gibson was Lopez earning the win with 2 1/3 innings of scoreless relief, in which he didn't allow a baserunner.